michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. Lord, all my desire is before thee; and my groaning is not hid from thee.

-10. My heart panteth, my strength faileth me: as for the light of mine eyes, it also is gone from me.is gone…: Heb. is not with me
+10. My heart panteth, my strength faileth me: as for the light of mine eyes, it also is gone from me.

-11. My lovers and my friends stand aloof from my sore; and my kinsmen stand afar off.sore: Heb. strokemy kinsmen: or, my neighbours
+11. My lovers and my friends stand aloof from my sore; and my kinsmen stand afar off.

 12. They also that seek after my life lay snares for me: and they that seek my hurt speak mischievous things, and imagine deceits all the day long.